ePages-de/epages-devportal/_posts/2019/2019-07-02-managing-lets-encrypt-certificates-in-vault.md

 ```

 *Note: On a production environment it is advised to follow the principle of least privilege, i.e., use multiple tokens with different policies, depending on the process.
-When initializing Certbot data and/or creating new certificates, we need write permissions on everything, while when performing certificate renewal, we need read access on most Vault paths and only update permission on the certificates path.*
+When initializing Certbot data and/or creating new certificates, we need write permissions on everything.
+Whereas when performing certificate renewal, we need read access on most Vault paths, and only update permission on the certificates path.*

 ## Create a Docker image for Certbot and Vault

 Let's embed the Vault client on an official Certbot Docker image.
 As aforementioned, we are going to use DNS-01 challenges to avoid exposing any network ports and re-directing HTTP(S) traffic to this container.
 More specifically, we are going to use the DNSimple plug-in as seen in the [Dockerfile](https://gist.github.com/ikoutras-epages/b4780862a93315aac1a971754ca50eab#file-dockerfile){:target="_blank"}.

 The RUN argument is similar to the [official's Vault Docker image](https://github.com/hashicorp/docker-vault/blob/2b7561b55940c35e412c914083e7dd40d21e9193/0.X/Dockerfile#L12-L46){:target="_blank"} with the removal of the `ca-certificates` package which is available from the base image and the addition of the `curl` and `jq` packages that we are going to need later on.